GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 long running resources.

-However, the cluster templates are included as an example of standardiznig cluster creation for ephemeral clusters.
+However, the cluster templates are included as an example of standardizing cluster creation for ephemeral clusters.
 You might ask, "Why is there a cluster template for the history server?".
 The history server is simply a cleaner interface for reading your logs from GCS.
 For Spark, it is stateless and you may wish to only spin up